leiwanglsu/geog4057/Homeworks/Assignment 7 Work with Rasters.md

 ## Submission Guidelines

 - Present a well-documented Jupyter Notebook containing all your code, outputs, observations, and analysis for each part of the assignment.
 - Use the markdown blocks to include detailed explanations and interpretations of the results obtained from various raster operations.
 - Provide visualizations wherever necessary to support your analysis.
 - Submit the report ontime (10 pnts)

-## Evaluation Criteria:
+## Evaluation Criteria

 - Accuracy and completeness of the documentation regarding raster properties and functionalities utilized.
 - Effective use of geoprocessing tools and libraries (arcpy.sa and NumPy) for raster manipulation and analysis.